How to Make Your Voice Deeper

 Multiple sources online, though, suggest that specific exercises can help you achieve that lower voice pitch effect that you’re looking for.
 However, these deeper voice exercises haven’t been tested by experts or physicians and can prove harmful for your throat in the long run.

-But even though you can’t lower your voice, you can do some deep voice training that will give the impression of a deeper voice.
+But even though you can’t lower your voice, you can do some deep voice training that will give the impression of a deeper, more attractive voice.

-Here’s how you can give an impression of a deeper voice in real life via vocal exercises:
+And, speaking of which, here’s how you can give an impression of a deeper voice in real life via vocal exercises: